 Notice of Outcome

-Parents/carers will be contacted by the school campus to accept their offer and pay the deposit fee.
+Parents/carers of successful candidates will be contacted by the school campus to accept their offer and pay the deposit fee.
 This deposit is deducted from the annual International Baccalaureate Programme fee when the student commences Year 10.

-Click here for information about Appeals Against Non-Offer
+Click here for information about the Admissions Policy

 *Remote online testing incurs an additional fee.
 Please see the Edutest website for more details.

 The application process is designed to be undertaken by students in Queensland in their junior secondary years of school (or age or education program equivalent) for entry at the commencement of Term 1 of Year 10).